COS301-SE-2026/CloudSherpa/docs/services/optimization-recommendation.md

 ### Supported Statuses

+- **DRAFT**: A candidate created by the rule engine and awaiting conflict resolution.
 - **ACTIVE**: The recommendation is currently valid and awaiting user action.
 - **ACKNOWLEDGED**: The user has seen the recommendation and plans to act on it, temporarily hiding it from the primary alert view.
 - **DISMISSED**: The user explicitly rejected the recommendation.